 March 11, 2023 – What Came Out of the Status Conference

 - Direct Filing Order: The PLC will provide a draft Direct Filing Order to Defendants before the close of business on March 13, 2023.
-The parties will submit an agreed-to proposed order, or, if there is no agreement, the parties will submit their respective proposals, to the court on or before March 31, 2023.
+The parties will submit an agreed-to proposed order, or, if there is no agreement, they will submit their respective proposals to the court on or before March 31, 2023.

 - General Causation: Unsurprisingly, the hair relaxer lawyers disagree about the issue of bifurcation and conducting general causation first.
 Parties propose a deadline for submitting a briefing to the court on the issue.